-Alright Pastor John, here’s a doozy of a question we get via email from time to time—so take a drink and a deep breath.
+Alright Pastor John, here’s a doozy of a question we get via email from time to time, so take a drink and a deep breath.
 Here it is: What is evil?
-Evil clearly is some thing.
-Is it merely the ab-sence of holiness?
+Evil is clearly something.
+Is it merely the absence of holiness?
 Or the absence of God?
 Is there a way to explain the core essence of what evil is?

 The core essence of evil is preferring anything more than God, loving anything not for God’s sake.
-So evil is an act of preferring.
+Evil is an act of preferring.
 Where there is no will, no volition, there is no evil.
-Evil is a function of willing.
-Satan is willing.
-Demons willing.
-Humans willing.
-It is not a function of stuff, it is a function of willing and evil is always defined in the Bible in reference to willing in regard to God.
-God is the supreme value in the universe and therefore evil is defined in reference to this ultimate reality, this reality value, ultimate treasure.
-Failing to value the ultimately valuable appropriately, is evil.
+Evil is a function of willing — Satan willing, demons willing, humans willing.
+It is not a function of stuff — it is a function of willing.
+Evil is always defined in the Bible with reference to willing in regard to God.
+God is the supreme value in the universe, and therefore, evil is defined with reference to this ultimate reality, ultimate value, ultimate treasure.
+Failing to value the ultimately valuable appropriately is evil.
 That is what evil is.

 The reason we lack the glory of God in Romans 3:23 is because we have exchanged it.
-That is we preferred images, especially the one in the mirror.
-That would be the 20th century one, rather than, say, an image of a snake on a pole or something.
+That is, we preferred images, especially the one in the mirror.
+That would be the twentieth-century one, rather than, say, an image of a snake on a pole or something.
 We love the one in the mirror.
-And we prefer getting praise for ourselves rather than getting praise for God, and being made much of rather than making much of God.
-And so sin is feeling and doing and saying anything that reflects the exchange of God for lesser things.
-Anything that reflects the exchange of God for lesser things.
+We prefer getting praise for ourselves rather than getting praise for God, and being made much of rather than making much of God.
+So, sin is feeling or doing or saying anything that reflects the exchange of God for lesser things.

 So here is one more textual example.
-Take the 10 Commandments.
-Most people think the 10 Com-mandments are a good summary of what is right or what is good, and yet almost all of them are stated in terms of negation.
-Don’t do this.
+Take the Ten Commandments.
+Most people think the Ten Commandments are a good summary of what is right and good, and yet almost all of them are stated in terms of negation.
+“Don’t do this.
 Don’t kill.
 Don’t steal.
-Don’t commit adultery.
-So it is renouncing evils.
+Don’t commit adultery.”
+They are renouncing evils.

 Now here is the interesting thing.
-The First Commandment—“you shall have no other gods before me”—Exodus 20:3—and the last commandment—“you shall not covet”—I think are virtually saying the same thing one negatively and one positively.
-Don’t covet means don’t prefer things you shouldn’t pre-fer.
-Don’t have other gods before me means don’t prefer anything before me.
-So the beginning of the 10 Commandments and the end of the 10 Commandments are, I think, stating the essence of evil, which underlies all the other evils that we have to turn away from inside the 10 Commandments.
-And the es-sence of that evil is wanting, preferring, desiring something that wouldn’t cause God to look less than supremely valuable.
+I think the first commandment (Exodus 20:3: “You shall have no other gods before me”) and the last commandment (Exodus 20:17: “You shall not covet”) are virtually saying the same thing — one negatively and one positively.
+“Don’t covet” means, “Don’t prefer things you shouldn’t prefer.”
+“Don’t have other gods before me” means, “don’t prefer anything before me.”
+So the beginning of the Ten Commandments and the end of the Ten Commandments are, I think, stating the essence of evil, which underlies all the other evils that we have to turn away from inside the Ten Commandments.
+The essence of that evil is wanting, preferring, desiring something that would cause God to look less than supremely valuable.